Natxo09/CS2Server-Creator/README.md

 ---

-If you need further assistance or have questions, please refer to the [FAQ](#faq) section or contact me directly.
+If you need further assistance or have questions, contact me directly.